sp-hash/TeamBlackMiner/FAQ.md

 But you can also see stale shares as an extra bonus to accepted shares if you use a pool that pays for stale shares.

+## What boards are known to be good for this miner ?

+A lot, mostly the new cards.

+Nvidia RTX series and Amd series 5xxx, 6xxxx, 7xxx, 8xxxx are known to work very well with this miner.

 ## Is it a computer virus ?

 No. No way.
 But viruses are known to exploit coin mining for profit.